communitiesuk/submit-social-housing-lettings-and-sales-data/docs/index.md

 Each data collection window runs from 1 April to 1 April the following year (plus an extra 3 months to allow for any late submissions).
 This means that between April and June, 2 collection windows are open simultaneously and logs can be submitted for either.

 ADD (Analytics & Data Directorate) statisticians are the other primary users of the service.
-The data collected is transferred to MHCLGs consolidated data store (CDS) via nightly XML exports to an S3 bucket.
+The data collected is transferred to MHCLG's consolidated data store (CDS) via nightly XML exports to an S3 bucket.
 CDS ingests and transforms this data, ultimately storing it in a MS SQL database and exposing it to analysts and statisticians via Amazon Workspaces.

 ## Users